elasticspoon/personal_site/_posts/2025/01/30/2025-01-30-ci_overview.md

 The real problem we have encountered is the slow speed in building the images.
 The P90 of the setup step is 15 minutes on our biggest app (when all the layers miss the cache).
 Fixing this is still a work in progress.

-Shifted Complexity:
+### Shifted Complexity

-We have moved the complexity around within the actioss jobs.
+We have moved the complexity around within the actions jobs.
 Without docker there might be complexity in ensuring all required packages are present to test the app.
 With docker you get that for free but instead you have to worry about setting up and building the image.
 This made sense for us.

 ## Conclusion

 I left a lot of the detail out of my summary but we have about 25 web apps under us of varying sizes that we support this way.
-Beyond the initial setup the files in each app repository stay fairly static and developer largely get to ignore them.
+Beyond the initial setup the files in each app repository stay fairly static and developers largely get to ignore them.
 CI usually just works.

 That was a super brief overview of our CI and in a future post I will go a bit more in depth on how we provide a few cool features namely: